-A place of enrolment offered by the School is accepted when parents provide the School with a properly executed copy of the Enrolment Agreement (EA) and pay the Enrolment Confirmation Fee.
-The Enrolment Confirmation Fee is a non-refundable and non-transferable payment made to secure the place of enrolment until the Advance Fees are due.
-Advance Fees are a non-refundable and non-transferable amount paid during the year prior to entry which is credited to the student's first term Tuition Fee.
+A place of enrolment offered by the School is accepted when parents execute the Enrolment Agreement (EA) and remit the Enrolment Confirmation Fee.
+The Enrolment Confirmation Fee is a non-refundable and non-transferable payment made to accept the place of enrolment in the stated entry year at the stated entry level.
+Advance Fees are issued in the year prior to commencement to finalise enrolment.
+Advance Fees are a non-refundable and non-transferable amount which is credited to the student's first term Tuition Fee.